 It’s actually very possible to have really pale, light olive skin.
-In fact, many light olive women struggle to find matching foundation – sometimes even more than darker olive girls!
+In fact, many light olive women struggle to find matching foundations – sometimes even more than darker olive girls!

 But aren’t all olive skin tones naturally tanned?

 Not even close.
 The misconception that olive skin has to be a dark or medium tan is a pretty common myth.
-If you read our article defining what olive skin is, you’ll remember it’s all about the natural green pigment visible slightly beneath the skin’s surface.
+Olive skin is all about the natural green pigment visible slightly beneath the surface of the skin.

-The problem?
-It’s so difficult to pin down.
 That green pigment doesn’t exactly stand out on some complexions.
 And this problem is only complicated by the popular belief that olive skin should look naturally tanned.
-Really, there are many shades of olive!
+The truth is that there are many shades of olive!